johnmorehouse/website/content/author/admin/_index.md

 +++

 Welcome to my website.
-I am a third-year Economics Ph.D. student at the University of Oregon.
-Currently, I am an intern at [Vivid Economics](https://www.vivideconomics.com/).
+I am a fourth-year Economics Ph.D. student at the University of Oregon.
+I am also a freelance economist at [Vivid Economics](https://www.vivideconomics.com/), where I was an intern in the summer of 2020.

-I am interested in urban and environmental economics.
-My current research focuses on the spatial consequences of environmental policies such as carbon taxes and air quality monitoring.
+I am interested in _nearly everything_ related to economics but focus on urban and environmental economics.
+My current research examines the spatial consequences of environmental policies such as carbon taxes and air quality monitoring.
 For coverage of a recent paper (with Mark Colas), see [this article](https://www.minneapolisfed.org/article/2020/california-green-rush) on the Federal Reserve Bank of Minneapolis' website.
+At Vivid, I am part of a multi-discplinary team working to build an in-house global energy systems model.

-I have taught a class on [Urban Economics](https://github.com/johnmorehouse/EC330_UrbanEcon/blob/master/README.md) as the lead instructor at the University of Oregon and as well as a course on econometrics.
-I have TA'ed for a variety of courses ranging from principles of micro to Ph.D. macroeconomics.
+I have taught a class on [Urban Economics](https://github.com/johnmorehouse/EC330_UrbanEcon/blob/master/README.md) as the lead instructor at the University of Oregon and as well as an upper-division econometrics course.
+I have also TA'ed for a variety of courses ranging from principles of micro to Ph.D. macroeconomics.

+On a personal note, I am a long-time cycling enthusiast.
+I am a (currently inactive) USA cycling category 2 road cyclist, and depending on the state of the COVID19 pandemic, may return to amateur road racing in 2021.
+I also enjoy many of the other outdoor amenities Oregon has to offer, such as skiing and hiking.